top of page

 $50.00 late fee will be assessed for registrations received after this date

 Please note that all registrations must be submitted online regardless of the method of payment.
 If you require a hard copy for internal use or to process payment a hard copy is available to be printed.
 Payments may be mailed with a copy of the registration form.
-If you require an invoice you can print from the online registration, any issues email Rick Tustin directly.
+If you require an invoice you can print from the online registration, any issues email Keith Thomas directly.

 CONFERENCE WORKSHOPS